Skip to content

 August 1, 2024

 On July 30-31, 2024, Morehouse College had the privilege of hosting the Building Decarbonization Training for HBCU Teachers and Students.
-Organized by Shadeed Abdul-Salaam, Director of Sustainability at the Center for Sustainability and Innovation at Morehouse, in collaboration with the Building Decarbonization Learning Alliance (BDLA) and other esteemed partners, the event was a significant step towards advancing environmental education and sustainability practices among HBCU Colleges.
+Organized by Shadeed Abdul-Salaam, Director of Sustainability at the Center for Sustainability and Innovation at Morehouse, in collaboration with the Building Decarbonization Learning Alliance (BDLA) and other esteemed partners, the event was a significant step towards advancing environmental education and sustainability practices among HBCU Colleges in Georgia.

 The two-day event kicked off on Tuesday, July 30, with a lunch in the Kilgore Seminar Rooms, setting the stage for a series of insightful presentations and discussions.